domainsofapp/domainsofapp.github.io/_posts/2017-11-18-notable-poems.md

 <p class="meta">18 Nov 2017 - Berkeley, CA</p>

+## First They Came
+First they came for the Communists
+And I did not speak out
+Because I was not a Communist
+Then they came for the Socialists
+And I did not speak out
+Because I was not a Socialist
+Then they came for the trade unionists
+And I did not speak out
+Because I was not a trade unionist
+Then they came for the Jews
+And I did not speak out
+Because I was not a Jew
+Then they came for me
+And there was no one left
+To speak out for me

+by Pastor Martin Niemöller, German Theologian

 ## This World Is Not My Home
 Do we really exist at all?
 This world is not my home.